 Although, with that being said you do still need to think about SEO when writing a blog.
-Blog posts are particularly important for on-page SEO and can help your target audience stumble across your website organically.
+Blog posts are particularly important for On-Site SEO and can help your target audience stumble across your website organically.

 8. Use a grammar checker

 Even the most advanced word processors can’t detect things like awkward phrasing, passive voice, and overused language that can turn your readers off.

 Using a grammar checking tool like Grammarly, or any of the available Grammarly alternatives, can take your writing skills to the next level.
 The free version picks up more grammar and spelling errors than any built-in proofreader, and the premium version is like a professional editor living in your computer.

 9. Incorporate your own voice & personal touches

 Don’t let your unique writing style get lost in search engine optimization, jargon, and fancy phrasing.
 You have a unique written voice, just like your speaking voice.
 That voice will help you stand out against other bloggers in your industry.

 10. Read it out loud